emre1393/xtreamui_mirror/ubuntu20/Readme.md

 now, if you want to update only php files (even on ubuntu 18), just unzip php_7.2.33_for_xc.zip and you will be ready to go.

 * added mysql server 8 (for ubuntu 20) and a working my.cnf with this install.py
-* added some sed commands to replace python commands with python2, yes python2 on ubuntu 20.
+* added a sed command to replace python commands with python2 in pytools/balancer.py file.

 tested few basic things like live streams, user adding, watch stream on user side.